signaldatascience/R-curriculum/src/week2/day2/regularization.md

 Passing in data
 ---------------

-For `lm()`, you passed in the entire data frame, including both target variable and predictors. `glmnet(features, target, ...) and `cv.glmnet(features, target, ...)` expect a *scaled matrix of predictors* for `features` and a numeric vector for `target.
+For `lm()`, you passed in the entire data frame, including both target variable and predictors. `glmnet(features, target, ...)` and `cv.glmnet(features, target, ...)` expect a *scaled matrix of predictors* for `features` and a numeric vector for `target.
 The `scale()` function returns a matrix, so you can just call `scale()` on a data frame of predictors and pass that in as `features`.

 Picking values of $\lambda$
 ---------------------------

 "Ordinarily", one might expect that, for every different value of $\lambda$ we want to try using with regularized linear regression, we would have to recompute the entire model from scratch.
-However, the [`glmnet`](https://web.stanford.edu/~hastie/glmnet/glmnet_alpha.html) package, through which we'll be using regularized linear regression, will automatically compute the regression coefficients for *a wide range of $\lambda$ values$ simultaneously.[^glmnet]
+However, the [`glmnet`](https://web.stanford.edu/~hastie/glmnet/glmnet_alpha.html) package, through which we'll be using regularized linear regression, will automatically compute the regression coefficients for *a wide range of $\lambda$ values simultaneously.[^glmnet]

 When you call `glmnet()` -- or, later, `cv.glmnet()` -- you'll get out an object, `fit`.
 (You should generally not be specifying *which* $\lambda$ values the algorithm should use at this point -- it'll try to determine that on its own.)
 By printing out `fit` in the console, you can see which values of $\lambda$ were used by `glmnet`.